What to do in an emergency

 Search and Rescue assets

 In Guernsey the RNLI operates an all-weather Severn Class lifeboat and an Atlantic 85 inshore lifeboat from St Peter Port.
 In Alderney the RNLI has an all-weather Trent Class lifeboat based at Braye Harbour.
-St John Guernsey operate a marine ambulance from St Peter Port and a cliff rescue service.
 A hyperbaric chamber is available at the Princess Elizabeth Hospital in Guernsey.

 Channel Islands Air Search (CIAS) operates an Islander aircraft, call sign Air Search 1, which is continuously available for maritime search and is equipped with radar, visual search and FLIR.